Lumbar Facet Block

 Seek Care Immediately if

-- You have a lot more pain or discomfort.
+- You have severe pain or discomfort.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.